Working with Files & Directories in Python

 You can also use f.readline()

-to read a whole line (dangerous if the file has no line breaks) or f.read(size)
+to read a whole line1 or f.read(size)

 , which takes an argument indicating the maximum number of bytes to be read into memory.